griphiam/markphilpot_com/content/2009/464_what_amazon_needs_to_do_about_books_kindle.md

+---
-Title: What Amazon needs to do about books & Kindle
+title: "What Amazon needs to do about books & Kindle"
-Date: 2009-01-12 13:32:02
-Tags: imported
+date: "2009-01-12 13:32:02"
+tags: [imported]
-Category: thoughts
+category: thoughts
-Slug: what_amazon_needs_to_do_about_books_kindle
+slug: what_amazon_needs_to_do_about_books_kindle
+---

 Given Kindle's wifi features and the ability to pull down newspapers (if I could get the Economist and the Washington Post I would be a very happy man), I'm very close to sold.
 However, there is one thing I wish they did:

 For the price of the book + $1 or $2, I get the book AND the kindle version.
 For people who don't want the physical book, charge half the price of the physical book.